Powerlearnproject/se-day1-assignment-Engineer-wanyonyi/README.md

 Soft Skills: Develop soft skills such as active listening, empathy, and clear communication.

-Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
+8.Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
 1. Unit Testing
 Description: Involves testing individual components or functions of the software in isolation.
 Each "unit" is tested separately to ensure it performs as expected.
 Importance: Helps identify and fix bugs at an early stage, ensuring each part of the code works correctly before integrating it with others.
 It makes the codebase more reliable and maintainable.